imandra-ai/cme-mdp/README.md

 For `enum` and `set` types, an `encodingType` name must be provided.

-The composite types are represented as OCaml record-types with each record entry having the correstponding primitive type.
+The composite types are represented as OCaml record-types with each record entry having the corresponding primitive type.

 ```xml
 <composite name="FLOAT">